 |Mount, back mount and back control||4 points|

 Another type of competition is a sub-only rule set, where you can only win by submission.
 In these competitions generally all submissions are allowed.
-The EBI rules set is probably the most used, but for an example of how these rules are implemented see the Australian-based Aus Sub Only rules.
+The EBI rules set is probably the most used.

 Karate competition rules